Investigators narrow search for origin of Colorado wildfire

 Louisville Police Chief Dave Hayes said authorities used cadaver dogs to re-check destroyed properties as a precaution.
 He said no one was reported missing in the heavily damaged city, but that “doesn’t mean we won’t find something.”
 Hayes told reporters after the briefing that he lost his own home and was wearing a change of clothes he asked someone to buy for him.

-Gov. Jared Polis told the briefing that it was “remarkable that a fire of this speed and size” resulted in only two people missing.
-Tens of thousands of people evacuated on Thursday, and Polis emphasized the importance of heeding evacuation orders.

-“When you get a pre-evac or evacuation notice, hop to it.
-The residents did, and most of them are with us today,” he said.

-While homes that burned to the foundations were still smoldering in some places, the blaze was no longer considered an immediate threat — especially with frigid temperatures and a blanket of snow that fell Saturday.
+While homes that burned to the foundations were still smoldering in some places, the blaze was no longer considered a threat, especially after a blanket of snow and frigid temperatures tampered flames Saturday.

 Most of the 991 buildings destroyed by the fire were homes.
 But the blaze also burned through eight businesses at a shopping center in Louisville, including a nail salon and a Subway restaurant.
 In neighboring Superior, 12 businesses were damaged, including a Target, a Chuck E. Cheese pizzeria, a Tesla car dealership, a hotel and the town hall.